hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 ![An example of multiple types of Alerts on the same page](/assets/components/alert/multiple-alert-types-do.png) !!!

+---

+#### Mixing Alert types

 ### Contextualizing Alerts

 `Inline` and `compact` Alerts can have more meaning if they are [placed](#placement) or contextualized within the element that is responsible for the Alert.
 This can help when it’s necessary to have more than one Alert on the page and is relevant for pages that aggregate content like dashboards.

 ![Example of multiple Alerts contextualized to different parts of the UI](/assets/components/alert/combining-contextualized-alerts.png)

+Contextualization is helpful when displaying a specific or localized message; e.g., within a form to highlight validation errors or problems with form submission.

+### Dismissible Alerts

 ### Alerts within a Reveal